Cam Fowler Game Preview: Ducks vs. Avalanche

 Fowler Season Stats Insights

-- In two of 23 games this season, Fowler has scored a goal, but he's yet to produce two or more goals in the same contest.
+- Fowler has twice scored a goal in a game this season in 24 games played, but has yet to post a multi-goal contest.

-- Fowler has a point in nine of 23 games this season, with multiple points in two of them.
+- Fowler has registered a point in a game nine times this season over 24 games played, with multiple points in two games.

-- In eight of 23 games this season, Fowler has had an assist, including one match with at least two.
+- In eight of 24 games this year, Fowler has had an assist, including one match with at least two.

-- The implied probability that Fowler hits the over on his points prop total is 48.8%, based on the odds.
+- Fowler has an implied probability of 51.2% to exceed his point total based on the odds.

-- There is a 43.5% chance of Fowler having more than 0.5 assists, based on the moneyline odds.
+- Fowler has an implied probability of 45.5% of going over his assist prop bet, based on the odds.

 Sign up for Underdog fantasy today.